• Skip to primary navigation

 Sweet potatoes cooked in an air fryer cut in half with melting butter on top, herbs, and sour cream.

 A note on air fryers.
-If you don't own an air fryer but your oven has a convection setting, the two are one and the same.
+If you don't own an air fryer but your oven has a convection setting, the two are the same.
 Cooking times may vary (and that's true among all ovens and air fryers).
-But an air fryer is simply a small, standalone convection oven, where a fan circulates the hot air which speeds up cooking times.
-Convection cooking has been a standard in restaurants for decades.
-Retail air fryers now offer the same technology with a small footprint for the home kitchen (and I say it's about time!).
+But an air fryer is simply a small, standalone convection oven.
+Convection cooking - where built-in fans circulate the hot air in the oven - has been a standard in restaurants for decades.
+Retail air fryers now offer the same technology with a small footprint for the home kitchen.

 Jump to: